Employee Reimbursement Guidelines During 2021 Fall Transition

 Normally the cost of meals and entertaining University-only employees is not reimbursable, except in extenuating and special circumstances as specially approved by the leader in advance.

-The use of home food delivery services to employee’s homes for virtual meetings, social events or personal consumption is not permitted under any circumstance.
+The use of home food delivery services to employee’s homes or food related gift cards provided for virtual meetings, social events or personal consumption while working from home is not permitted under any circumstance.

 Existing home internet and telephone plans (both landlines and cell phones) are generally viewed as personal expenses and are not eligible for reimbursement.
 In exceptional and rare circumstances, a justifiable and direct relationship to a University business purpose may exist as approved by a leader.

 Monthly home access and basic fees for service, installation or upgrades will not be reimbursed as these are considered to be taxable benefits by the Canada Revenue Agency.